nehaljwani/team.exiv2.org/book/IMaEA.md

 The website source and release procedures are store in subversion.  svn://dev.exiv2.org/svn/team.
 The release process is discussed in detail here: [11.9 Releases](#11-9)

-Exiv2 v0.27.4 will be the last release to be published on exiv2.org.
+Exiv2 v0.27.5 will be the last release to be published on exiv2.org.
 The plan is to migrate the web-site to the GitHub Wiki.
-With v1.00, we will no longer provide binary builds of the code.
+We will no longer provide binary builds of the code.
 If folks wish to use exiv2 without building from source, their platform package manager is available on all supported platforms.

 [TOC](#TOC)
 <div id="11-15"/>